VioletsOleander/vault-vanilla/logs/Personal Log.md

         FastAI is PyTorch's frontend.
         ONNX defines a scalable computation graph model.
         Deep Learning Hardware
         TPU includes Matrix Multiplier Unit, Unified Buffer, and Activation Unit.
-MXU mainly consists of a systolic array.
+MMU mainly consists of a systolic array.
 TPU is programmable but use matrix as primitive instead of vector or scalar.
         Hardware-specific DL Code Generator
         FPGA lies between CPUs/GPUs and ASIC.
 HLS programming model provides C/C++ programming interface to program FPGA.
 However, the DL model is usually described by the languages of DL framework instead of bare C/C++.
 Thus mapping DL models to FPGA remains a complicated work.
         The hardware-specific code generator targeting FPGA take DL model as input, output HLS or Verilog/VHDL.
 Based on the generated architecture of FPGA-based accelerators, the code generator can be classified as the processor architecture specific or the streaming architecture specific.